 Mickey's Not-So-Scary Halloween Party - Orlando

 Fall is a great time to visit Disney World, with fewer crowds and pleasant temperatures.
 At Mickey's Not-So-Scary Halloween Party, guests are encouraged to wear costumes and trick or treat around the park.
-New in 2014, they can also enjoy meet-and-greet experiences with well-known villains, such as Cruella De Vil and Lady Tremaine.
-The event takes place through Oct.
-31, 2014; passes are required, in addition to regular park admission.
+The event takes place September 15 through November 1; passes are required, in addition to regular park admission.

 Brick-or-Treat - Carlsbad, Calif.

-LEGOLAND California features Brick-or-Treat on Saturdays (and select Sundays) in October.
+LEGOLAND California features Brick-or-Treat on Saturdays in October, beginning at 5 p.m.
 Besides trick-or-treating in costume, kids can enter a costume contest and enjoy live entertainment, fireworks and dance parties.
+The park's Coast Cruise transforms into a Ghost Cruise and dances take place in both LEGOLAND and SEA LIFE Aquarium.
 Tickets are available for full-day or evening-only admission, and include access to the park's regular attractions.

 Hersheypark in the Dark - Hershey, Pa.